i4isaactan/RAiD-tech-assignment/Task 1 & 2/README.md

 ### Conclusion

 Using multiple tools like CloudFormation, Terraform, and Ansible allowed me to explore different methods of deploying and managing infrastructure.
 Each tool has its strengths, and I gained valuable insights by working with all three.

+## Note

+The files 'deploy.yml' and 'Deploy to S3.yml' are the Github workflow files that gives github action the instructions.